When Is the Best Time

 The best time to visit New Mexico for cheaper rates is outside the peak holiday season in summer (July and August) and winter (before Christmas).
 If you visit during high season, book at least 6 months in advance.
 Another busy time with high lodging rates is in October during the Air Balloon Festival in Albuquerque.

-Recommended by locals: The best months in Northern Mexico for the lowest hotel rates are:
+The best months in Northern Mexico for the lowest hotel rates from our experience are:

 - November: Shoulder month after peak season and before winter holidays